The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Boundary Method

 A box whose neighbors and itself all have positive measure is referred to as an \emph{internal box}.
 The set of internal boxes is

 Boxes of $\mu$-measure zero are not part of $\edge(A^r)$ or $\inter(A^r)$ and they are discarded when the optimal transport problem is solved.
-We need not be concerned about losing a region $A_i$ due to this discard process, since this would imply $\mu(A_i)=0$ (and hence $\nu(\vc{y}_i) = 0$, which is not possible).
+We need not be concerned about losing a region $A_i$ due to this discard process, since this would imply $\mu(A_i)=0$ (and hence $\nu(\vc{y}_i) = 0$, which contradicts the conditions in \sref{s:semi-discrete}).

 Region interiors are identified by comparing the destination of each $\vc{x} \in \inter(A^r)$ to the destinations of its neighbors.
 Edge boxes are never considered part of a region interior, so they are passed directly to $B^r$.